Neurothekeoma: Clinical features

 Lesions are often a singular subcutaneous dome-shaped papule or nodule measuring less than 2 cm and may be skin-colored, pink to tan, or red to brown.
 Most lesions are asymptomatic although some may present with pain upon pressure.
 The lesions tend to grow slowly and are usually superficially located, with rare, deeper involvement of subcutaneous fat or skeletal muscle.
 The head and neck are the most common locations, but neurothekeomas may also be seen on the shoulder or upper extremities, while involvement of the mucosa is rare.

 Treatment

 Surgical excision is the treatment of choice.
-There have been reports of neurothekeomas exhibiting atypical features, raising concern for their potential for aggression even though the majority of these tumors are small (less than 1 cm), have relatively bland histology, scant to no cytologic atypia, and only minimal extension into surrounding fat or skeletal muscle.
+There have been reports of neurothekeomas exhibiting atypical features, raising concern for their potential for aggression even though the majority of these tumors are small (less than 1 cm), have relatively bland histology, little to no cytologic atypia, and only minimal extension into surrounding fat or skeletal muscle.
 Clinical size more than 1 cm, pleomorphism and enhanced mitotic activity in the cytology, infiltration into skeletal muscle or subcutaneous fat, and vascular invasion are reported as unusual characteristics.
 Despite the presence of unusual characteristics, documented recurrence rates after total surgical excision are very low.